To address with respect the needs of our residents, focusing on security, purposefulness, and wellness of mind, body, and spirit.

 Julia Xu joined Colony Retirement Homes, Inc as controller in October 2019. in addition to managing the accounting team Julia also oversees benefits, 403(b), IRS filings, HUD budgets, and the annual audit process.
 Before joining CHR, Julia has had more than twenty years as senior accountant largely in real estate and for a CPA firm, where she managed the month-end, quarter-end, and year-end closing, financial reporting, budgeting, payroll and tax filing.
 Julia has two Master's degrees: the first in English translation from East China Normal University in Shanghai and a MBA from Simmons University in Boston.

 Caren received her master’s degree in the Management of Human Services with a concentration in Aging from the Heller Graduate School at Brandeis University.
 Caren has held executive management positions in government-funded affordable housing, assisted living, non-profit and private community-based long-term care programs, and her consulting company, SilverLiving Consulting.
-Caren is a frequent presenter at state and national conferences, private companies, universities, and the public on various topics arising in housing for older adults.
-Caren serves as assistant director for Colony Retirement Homes and on the board of trustees and the strategic planning committee of Mount Pleasant Home, and the advisory and resident relations committees of the Newton Community Development Foundation.
+Caren has been a frequent presenter at state and national conferences, private companies, universities, and the public on various topics arising in housing for older adults.
+Caren serves on the board of trustees and the strategic planning committee of Mount Pleasant Home, and the advisory and resident relations committees of the Newton Community Development Foundation.